 In this regime, the probability for a period $x \cdot \left \langle \period \right \rangle $ falls off like $e^{-1.2 x}$.
-The parameters of the distribution function change only slowly with loop order and likely assume finite limiting values as $L\rightarrow \infty$. \item The mean of decompletions is similar to the mean of completions.
-Planar graphs have a significantly larger mean than the full data set (\cref{sec:mean_decompletions}). \item The logarithm of the period behaves much better in terms of outliers, it is possible, but not certain, that its limiting distribution has finite moments.
-Conversely, the logarithm is affected by symmetry factors much more than the period itself (\cref{sec:logarithm}). \item The inverse square root of the period has an almost symmetric distribution, which can be well approximated by a normal distribution (\cref{sec:nonlinear}) This gives rise to a second class of functions to model the distribution of periods.
-Each of the two models is reliable in a certain region, see \cref{fig:fit_comparison}. \end{itemize}
+The parameters of the distribution function change only slowly with loop order and likely assume finite limiting values as $L\rightarrow \infty$. \item The inverse square root of the period has an almost symmetric distribution, which can be well approximated by a normal distribution (\cref{sec:nonlinear}) This gives rise to a second class of functions to model the distribution of periods.
+Either of the two models is reliable in a certain region, see \cref{fig:fit_comparison}. \item The logarithm of the period behaves much better in terms of outliers, it is possible, but not certain, that its limiting distribution has finite moments.
+Conversely, the logarithm is affected by symmetry factors much more than the period itself (\cref{sec:logarithm}). \end{itemize}